vaidashi/career-development-curriculum/module_four/pd_kickoff.md

 ## Opening: The Big Picture
 ### Objectives
 * Understand the scope and sequence of Module 4 Professional Development and what support looks like this module
+* Discover the use and importance of M4 PD peer groups & coaches
+*
 * Identify barriers that may come up for you in the job search
 * Identify particular strategies for outreach, networking, branding, and interview prep